 Straw to amber; clear.
 Has a cleaner nose than its Hefeweiss cousin, still the banana and cloves but much more restrained.
 Palate is prickly with carbonation on the tongue, restrained banana and cloves notes and a dry finish.
 Generally, 4.8%-5.6% ABV.
 SRM 2-9.

 Belgian Style Witbier

+Pale straw to light gold; hazy.
 Spicy, herby nose that is reminiscent of cloves and crushed coriander seed, though banana-like esters and rich orange notes can also be noted.
-On palate tends to be spicy and almost peppery, with the use of spices such as coriander seeds and curaçao, orange peel.
+On palate tends to be spicy and almost peppery, with the use of traditional spices such as coriander seeds and curaçao orange peel alongside others such as lemon zest, bergamot, cardamom and ginger.
 Dry finish with lingering spice.
-Generally 4%-7% ABV.
+Generally, 4%-7% ABV.
+SRM 2-4.

 All design elements will be considered including functionality, can shape, texture, printing/labelling.

 Considering the best graphic design and the quality of its application.

 The shelf-ready outer packaging containing a multi-buy of, for example, 3, 6, 8 or 12 bottles or cans.